 She also saw the team earn the seventh-best GPA in NCAA Division I women’s basketball.
 The Panthers were named to the Honor Roll for the third consecutive season, including two seasons in a row in the top-10.
 The team also finished with the seventh-best GPA during the 2012-13 season.

 The 2012-13 season showed promise for the Panthers with a young group of athletes.
-Warren helped lead the Panthers to a 17-17 season, for the fourth straight season with 17 or more wins.
+Warren helped lead the Panthers to a 17-17 season.
 Under Warren’s guidance, UNI made its fourth straight post-season appearance, playing in the WNIT and winning its first WNIT game in program history over the Marquette Golden Eagles.
 Warren culminated her sixth year as head coach by capping off senior Jacqui Kalin’s career with the Sioux City, Iowa, native winning MVC Player of the Year and MVC Scholar Athlete of the Year.
 Warren notched her 100th career win during the 2012-13 season when UNI defeated Evansville on March 3.